alpha-yadav/DSA/readme.md

 The best method to use depends on the specific requirements of your application.
 If you only need to find the LCA once, the optimized recursive method is a good choice.
 If you need to find the LCA many times for the same tree, the binary lifting approach offers superior performance after the preprocessing step.
 If you have parent pointers readily available, using those is the most efficient.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **A set of points:**  e.g., (1,2), (3,4), (5,6)
+* **An equation:** e.g., y = 2x + 1, y = x²,  y = sin(x)
+* **A description of the graph:** e.g., "a bar chart showing sales for each month"

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can describe the graph or provide you with the data in a format suitable for plotting in a spreadsheet program (like Google Sheets or Excel) or a graphing calculator.